Code-Institute-Submissions/MS2-3/readme.md

 The design is stylistically retro and reminiscent of classic arcade games ie. Street Fighter

-A sense of depth is created with parallax effect that reacts to the users mousemove which subtly moves dust particle images.
+A sense of depth is created with a parallax effect that reacts to the users mouse move which subtly moves dust particle images.

 The main game area is bright and contrasting to the landing screen.
 It is like stepping in to a new world, quite like how the introduction of the MPC (Music Production Center) opened up a new world of possibilities in music production.

 Neumorphism is used to add a futuristic look to the drum console and pads.
 This adds a softness to the drum pads which benefits the design as MPC pads are made from a rubber material.

 Vibrant borders and drop shadows are used to highlight modals and separate them from the background.
-This also adds to the sense of depth in the game.
+This also adds to the sense of depth to the game screen.

 #### Typography

-The font used is quite square in form and lends to a futuristic feel.
+The main font used is quite square in form and lends to a futuristic feel.

 Fonts used are:
 * [Michroma](https://fonts.google.com/specimen/Michroma)